Pashyaaaa/meify/README.md

 ## Installation🚀

-Meify has been designed for "Easy To Use" from the start.
+Meify has been designed for "Easy To Use" And "Flexible".

 - Use [Quick Start](https://youtube.com) to get a start using this software.